sentinal-x/software_development_workshops/README.md

-# threadpool-example
+# software_development_workshops

-This is the Threadpool Example from ECM2414 Workshop 3
+My code from the ECM2414 Workshops at the University of Exeter!